AI Security Posture Management (AI-SPM)

 |---|---|

-Because pickle-based formats can execute code on load, AI-SPM treats any dangerous opcode as a high-signal finding — the whole point is to catch it before the weights are deserialized.
-Format coverage expands over time; ONNX is the most recent addition to the model formats AI-SPM inspects.
+Because these formats can execute code the moment a model loads, AI-SPM treats any hidden code-execution instruction as a high-signal finding — the whole point is to catch it before the weights are loaded.
+Format coverage expands over time; ONNX is the most recent format AI-SPM inspects.

 Findings

-Each finding identifies the artifact, the format, the specific opcode or import that fired, and the mapped CWE.
-Findings flow into the unified findings model discriminated as aisec, tenant/org-scoped end to end.
+Each finding identifies the artifact, the format, the specific risk that fired, and its CWE mapping.
+Findings flow into the unified findings model as AI-security findings, tenant/org-scoped end to end.

 Configuration